ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Related Work

 \subsection{Mixture-of-Experts}

 The Mixture-of-Experts (MoE) layer introduces structured sparsity and is often used to replace the feed-forward network (FFN) in Transformer architectures to expand model capacity.
 In machine translation, Gshard \cite{GShardmoe} replaces FFN layers with MoE and achieves substantial gains in translation quality.
 Switch Transformer \cite{switchTRM} scales MoE to the trillion-parameter regime for language model pretraining, enabling unprecedented sparsity while improving performance.
 V-MoE \cite{v-moe} incorporates MoE layers into ViT and is pretrained on large-scale datasets (e.g., JFT-300M \cite{JFT-300M} and JFT-3B \cite{JFT-3B}) for approximately 20K TPUv3-core-days, achieving strong image classification performance.
 Built on Swin Transformer V2, SwinV2-MoE \cite{tutel} is pretrained on ImageNet-22K \cite{imagenet22k} using 128 A100 GPUs, yielding improvements on downstream tasks.
+Moreover, subsequent studies have advanced MoE across natural language processing \cite{expertchoicerouter-moe,moebert,meomoe,flanmoe,mixtralmoe,deepseekmoe}, visual recognition \cite{moedg,softmoe,ewamoe}, multimodal learning \cite{Vlmo-moe,scalingVLMOE,chen2023eve,Moe-llava}, and other domains \cite{tmm_moe1,tmm_moe2,tmm_moe3,tmm_moe4}.

 However, training and inference for MoE models often require substantial computational resources (Table \ref{fig:head}), which can be prohibitive for the broader community.
 In this paper, we propose ExFusion, which significantly reduces the training and inference overhead of MoE while preserving its capacity-scaling benefits.